edmundwsy/RAST_corridor_planning/README.md

 - Input: parametric trajectory message (`~trajectory`)
 - Output: discretized trajectory message (`~position_cmd`, `~pva_setpoint`, `/traj_start_trigger`)
 - Note: `/traj_start_trigger` is a `geometry_msgs::PoseStamped` message, which is used to trigger the discretization and trajectory execution.
+- Note: There are two behavior of trajectory queue, one is adding new trajectory to the end of the queue, and the other is clearing the queue and adding new trajectory.
+We use the stating time of the incoming trajectory and the end time of the previous trajectory to decide which behavior is used.
+  - if t_start >= t_end, then add new trajectory to the end of the queue
+  - if t_start < t_end, then clear the queue and add new trajectory

 <!-- No commit, only discuss in zoom meeting -->
 ## Discuss